teamhololibs/Uae101-web/README.md

 ===

+When commiting any change, in the commit message specify what part of the project this commit corresponds to.
+For example, if the changes are related to admin portal then the msg should start "Admin: added a page" and if its the site then "Site: 404 page".

+===

 Files related to and accessible from the admin module will be found in /admin/ directory

 Likewise, the user accessible directory can be found in /www/